rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 ### Risk Assessment

-the Royal College Digital Growth Charts Team's Health will conduct healthcare IT system risk assessment inaccordance with the Risk Management Strategy.
+the RCPCH dGC Team's Health will conduct healthcare IT system risk assessment inaccordance with the Risk Management Strategy.
 The Hazard Log will be updated to capture the risk assessment.

 ### Risk Evaluation

-The Royal College Digital Growth Charts Team will conduct healthcare IT system risk evaluation inaccordance with the Risk Management Strategy The Hazard Log will be updated to capture the risk evaluation.
+The RCPCH dGC Team will conduct healthcare IT system risk evaluation inaccordance with the Risk Management Strategy The Hazard Log will be updated to capture the risk evaluation.

 ### Risk Control

-Where the initial risk evaluation is deemed unacceptable, further risk controls will be required. the Royal College Digital Growth Charts Team will manage healthcare IT system risk in accordance with the Risk Management Strategy.
+Where the initial risk evaluation is deemed unacceptable, further risk controls will be required. the RCPCH dGC Team will manage healthcare IT system risk in accordance with the Risk Management Strategy.

 Details of the risk control measure and evidence of effective implementation will be captured in the Hazard Log.